pushkar100/notes-clean-code-architecture/2-variables.md

 **Solution:**

 Those magic numbers or chains must be frequently stored in constants which receive a name that specifies the intentionality of that magic number.

+We can also term this tip as _"Use searchable names"_

 ```javascript
 // Bad!
 Magic number and magic string